Makiavelo/flex/README.md

 ## Requirements
 PHP, MySQL and a table to work on.
 No table creation required nor model generation required.

-## Install
+## Install (with composer)
-Via composer:
 ```
 composer require makiavelo/flex
 ```
-Or update dependency in composer.json
+Or update dependencies in composer.json
 ```json
 "require": {
     "makiavelo/flex": "dev-master"
 }
 ```

-Via phar:
-Download the file located at '/phar/flex.phar' and include it.
+## Install with single file
+The repository contains a phar file which can be included directly to avoid using composer.
+The phar can be found here: `/phar/flex.phar`
 ```php
 include('flex.phar');